Affiliating your club with the BMC is a straightforward process and you and your members gain many benefits from doing so.

 Access to BMC Travel and Activity Insurance which is a specialist policy designed for those participating in mountaineering activities – it’s the most comprehensive travel and activity insurance around

-Discounts on publications from the BMC Online Shop, at over 700 retailers, on the Reciprocal Rights card for Alpine Huts, and on products and services from other mountaineering providers
+Discounts in the BMC Online Shop, at over 700 retailers, on the Reciprocal Rights card for Alpine Huts, and on products and services from other providers

-Access to Mountain Leader training registration (such as Mountain Leader Award, Single Pitch Award, Walking Group Leader Award), the BMC Members Information Service, expert advice from BMC specialist officers
+Access to Mountain Leader training registration (such as Mountain Leader Award, Rock Climbing Instructor Award, Hill& Moorland Leader Award), and expert advice from BMC specialist officers

 Facility to claim back club fees for any club member affiliated via more than one club